mvasilyev/only-lunch/README.md

 ## Features
 - Add/remove participants
 - Choose group size (>= 2)
+- Mark participants as Local
-- Roll to create randomized, balanced groups
+- Roll to create randomized, balanced groups ensuring each group has at least one Local (when possible)
 - Persists participants and group size in your browser (localStorage)

 ## Quick start